 Listen to staff and students discuss their experiences of mechanical, aerospace and civil engineering at The University of Manchester:

-Read about the organisations that provide accreditation for the engineering courses in MACE, and the advantages that a chartered accreditation can have for your future career.
+Read about the organisations that provide accreditation for the engineering courses in the Department of Mechanical, Aerospace and Civil Engineering, and the advantages that chartered accreditation can have for your future career.

 All our courses are fully accredited by relevant professional institutions.
 Chartered status is an internationally recognised qualification.

 With an engineering degree, you're also eligible for the European Ingenieur (Eurling) qualification.

 Aerospace engineering courses

 All our aerospace engineering degrees are fully accredited.
 Our degrees provide the academic base to become a member of a professional institution and a Chartered Engineer with the Engineering Council.
 BEng(Hons) graduates will need further learning equivalent to master's level for chartered status.

 All our Civil and Structural Engineering degrees are accredited through the Joint Board of Moderators (JBM) which is formed by four professional bodies: